 Deadline: September 17, 2021.
 The American Society of Primatologists Education Committee (ASPEC) will hold the annual Student Competition sponsored by the American Journal of Primatology (AJP) at the 2021 meeting to recognize high quality, first-authored student presentations.
 Prize winning categories may include Outstanding, Outstanding First Place, Outstanding Second Place, and Honorable Mention for both Oral and Poster presentations.

-1. First and Second Place Oral and Poster Awardees each receive a certificate, cash prize and a one-year membership to ASP with electronic access to the American Journal of Primatology.
+1. Up to four awards will be given, generally two for oral presentations and two for poster presentations.
+Awardees each receive a certificate, cash prize and a one-year membership to ASP with electronic access to the American Journal of Primatology.
 AJP publisher Wiley will give a substantial bonus offer to make this manuscript freely available to download for a period of one year post-publication, if accepted following submission to the AJP.

 2. Honorable Mention Oral and Poster Awardees each receive a certificate, cash prize, and a one-year membership to ASP with electronic access to the American Journal of Primatology.
 AJP publisher Wiley will also make this manuscript freely available to download for a period of one year post-publication, if accepted following submission to the AJP.